JadeSoanes/Climate_AI_Summer_School/README.md

 No tutorial for this session, instead just a lecture covering how greenhouse gas emissions and climate change will influence the environment (temperature, rainfall, cloud cover, soil moisture) and how will those changes impact on human wellbeing?

+* __Session 8: Ethics, Impacts, and Regulation of AI__

+No tutorial for this session, instead two lectures covering the ethics and regulation on AI.
+Included an interesting deep dive on the EU's AI Act.

 ## Resources & References 👓

 * Information on the summer school [here](https://www.climatechange.ai/events/summer_school2024)